 Amazon Inspector

-It is a popular automated vulnerability management tool that was launched by Amazon in 2015.
 It continuously scans AWS workloads to identify and quickly resolve security issues.
-In 2021, the DevOps security tool was relaunched with a new architecture to accommodate a wider range of resource types and support massive deployments.
-The new tool integrates easily with AWS Security Hub, Event Bridge and container-based workloads.
+The tool integrates easily with AWS Security Hub, Event Bridge and container-based workloads.
 It automatically discovers EC2 instances and ECR-based container workloads and assesses the security status.

 Moreover, when a workload configuration change occurs, it automatically rescans the image.
 Amazon Inspector comes with a configuration scanning and activity monitoring engine and a built-in content library of reports and rules.
 Finally, it can be configured through an API enabling security implementation in DevOps environments.